bcc2020/bcc2020.github.io/_includes/submissions.md

 <!--Important for markdown to render!
 Also make sure the page has a .md extension-->
 {% include content_block.html do="open" identifier="markdown" %} <div markdown="1">

-BCC2020 will be held in July, online, and on both sides of the world.
+BCC2020 will be held in July 2020, online, and on both sides of the world.
 This brings the 2020 Galaxy Community Conference and the Bioinformatics Open Source Conference together into a unified event.
 If you work in open source life science or data-intensive biomedical research, then there is no better place than BCC2020 to present your work and to learn from others.

-**BCC2020 is seeking oral presentations, lightning talks, posters, and demos.**

-**The deadline for submitting abstracts (for all types of presentation) is May 8.**
+**Abstract submission closed May 8 2020.
+There will be no late breaking rounds.**

 <div><button type="button" class="btn btn-info lead"><a href="https://easychair.org/conferences/?conf=bcc2020">Submit an Abstract</a></button></div>
 <br /> <br />